 Did you know that death benefits paid to your chosen beneficiaries from your life insurance policies may be included in your taxable estate?
 Most people are surprised to find out about this.
 Life insurance death benefits are not subject to state or federal income tax (in most cases), but they are subject to state and federal estate tax, unless the insured did not have any “incidents of ownership” in the policy.
 These types of trusts were employed frequently in estate planning in the past when exclusion amounts were lower – people wanted to avoid having a large payout to their estate that might make it owe more in taxes.
 They are not used as commonly now in estate planning, but they do still have a place and ILITs are still in existence, funded either with active policies or with the proceeds from the life insurance payout.

 If you transfer an existing policy to an ILIT, there is a three-year waiting period before the death benefits will be excluded from your estate.
 If you purchase a new policy, set up the ILIT first, have the Trustee sign the policy application and make sure the trust is designated as the original owner when the policy is issued.
 Even if you die within three years of issue, the death benefits should be excluded from your estate.
 The annual gift tax exclusion (currently $18,000 per person in 2024) to fund the trust and purchase the premium.
 The beneficiaries receive notice via a Crummey letter upon this initial funding and have the right to withdraw the funds; if they elect not to, the funds are used to purchase the premium.
 If an existing policy is being transferred to the trust, there are a few caveats: 1) you need to survive for more than three years from the date you transfer the policy into the trust or else, the life insurance amount will be included in your estate for estate tax purposes; and 2) the transfer of the life insurance policy into trust is a gift and could use up a portion of your gift tax exemptions (i.e. in excess of the $18,000 exemption per year).

 The information presented on this website is general in nature and not intended to be legal advice.
-No attorney-client relationship will exist with Jones, Kuriloff & Sargent, LLC unless we agree in writing after a personal consultation.
-Please contact us for a consultation on your particular situation.
+No attorney-client relationship will exist with Jones, Kuriloff & Sargent, LLC unless agreed to in writing.
+Please contact us to discuss your particular situation.